hys1367/TIL/javascript/data_type_string_and_number.md

 #### "Hello world".toUpperCase()
 * Function to convert lowercase letters to uppercase letters
 #### "Hello world".indexOf('o')
-* A function that tells you what number the word o is in.
+* A function that tells you what number the word o is i